 2. You Are Not Your Thoughts

-Each one of us is carrying the weight of our inner voice that keeps reminding us about the good and the bad things about ourselves.
-However, if the inner voice keeps meddling in your activities to such an extent that they restrict you from working on your true potential, you have to make an effort to prevent them from dominating your minds.
+Each of us is carrying the weight of our inner voice that reminds us about the good and the bad things about ourselves.
+However, if the inner voice keeps meddling in your activities to such an extent that they restrict you from working on your true potential, you have to make an effort to prevent them from dominating your mind.

 You can defeat this voice by not focusing on it.
 You have to try to replace those negative thoughts with positive ones.
 And when you are up on the stage, you have to let go of all fears and be present.
-Thinking too hard about your actions sometimes lead to unfavorable results.
-In your attempt to make your work flawless, you end up making even more mistakes.
+Thinking too hard about your actions sometimes leads to unfavorable results.
+In your attempt to make your work flawless, you make even more mistakes.

 Delivering a speech or leading the presentation may make you anxious.
 But if you focus on your anxiety and let it control your thoughts, you will make things worse for yourself.
 You have to live in the moment and focus on what you have to deliver instead of what can go wrong or how your audience will react to what you have to say.